 Skip to main content

-In certain instances it is nice to create a yaml file that drives the task creation on your dag.
+In certain instances it is nice to create a YAML file that drives the task creation of your DAG.

-A typical example is an ingest flow, where you use the yaml file to list all tables in an easy-to-read manner instead of defining it in the dag code itself.
+A typical example is an ingestion flow, where you use the YAML file to list all tables in an easy-to-read manner instead of defining it in the DAG code itself.

-First we assume the following structure of your dags folder in your project:
+First we assume the following structure of your dags folder inside your project:

 ___ dags